Yu924651/PatternAnalysis-2025/recognition/2D_imporved_Unet_s4810272/README.md

 matplotlib
 numpy
 ```
-This report is trained on google colab so in order to run code pleas:
+This report is trained on google colab so in order to run code please:

 In ***train.py***  remove if running in Colab and model is defined elsewhere:
 ```